 If I’m going all Colombian, I tend to do the entire Menu el día, starting with the soup then choose between chicken, fish or vegetarian.
 My favorite is the fish with coconut rice and avocado salad; it is so big and tasty that you will not need to eat before 22.00 at night.
 Of course with glass of juice included.
 All of that for around 18 000 COP / 6 US dollars.
 If you don’t finish the meal get a doggie bag and have it for dinner.
 There are cheaper places to eat menu el día, but not as tasty!
 That’s why Maria wins my food heart any my money.
 In the night at the same place but with different waiters, there will be a Mojito bar!
 With great prices!

 Breakfast Either Healthy or With Heart Attack – Arepa de Huevos

 When it comes to Breakfast eat on the street!
 Colombia has the best Papaya in the world seriously.
 Have a mix of Papaya, Pineapple, and Watermelon with a glass of fresh orange juice ( 7 000 COP / 2 US dollars) and you’re ready for your Spanish Class.
 Of course, if you want to be naughty eat Arepa de Huevos and then die of a heart attack for lunch.

 The best School for studying Spanish

 Cartagena is maybe one of the easiest places to start your travel in Colombia.
 First of all flying in from Miami is cheap, and the Second it is safe.
-Cartagena is a huge tourist destination which means many of the Colombians speak English and a lot of police.
-That makes everything a bit smoother for the beginning.
+Cartagena is a huge tourist destination which means many of the Colombians speak English and many police are patrolling the streests of Cartagena, that makes everything a bit smoother for the beginning.